Hospital visitation guidelines

 Hospital Visitor Policy

-Inpatients will be allowed one visitor per day.
+Inpatients will be allowed one visitor at a time.
+However, the visitor may change throughout the day.

 Surgical and cardiac catheterization lab patients will be allowed to have a visitor escort them to the holding area.
 For outpatient surgeries, this visitor will then be asked to leave when the patient goes to their procedure and be called back after, where they may remain with them until they are discharged.
 Due to space constraints, visitors will not be allowed in the GI Lab or Interventional Radiology areas.
 Admitted surgical and cardiac catheterization patients may continue to have one visitor per day after surgery or procedure.